Oregon and Washington:

 WA License # LH61495450

-I am a Licensed Professional Counselor in Oregon and a Licensed Mental Health Counselor in Washington.
-I earned my Master's in Clinical Mental Health Counseling from Oregon State University, where I focused on Social Justice, Systems Theory, and the cultural forces that shape our identities.
+I am a Licensed Professional Counselor (OR) and Licensed Mental Health Counselor (WA) with a Master’s in Clinical Mental Health Counseling from Oregon State University.
+My work is grounded in social justice, systems theory, and the cultural forces that shape identity.

 WELLNESS SERVICES